mmehr1988/mmehr1988/README.md

 I'm currently working through a coding bootcamp, so I'm sorry if I have to reject your job offers 💔 .

-I'll be done in November, so until then feel free to check out my Github projects and the below.
+I'll be done in November, so until then feel free to check out my Github and the below.

 <!-- Email -->
 <a href="mailto:tatash.my@gmail.com">